energyquantified/eq-python-client/docs/userguide/curve-events.rst

 Remember ``last_id`` between processes runs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The client can remember the last event received, and continue where it left off
+The client can remember the last event received and continue where it left off
 on restarts.

-To enable this feature, supply the ``last_id_file`` parameter in
+Enable this feature by supplying the ``last_id_file`` parameter to
-:py:meth:`eq.events.connect <energyquantified.api.EventsAPI.connect>` with a
+:py:meth:`eq.events.connect() <energyquantified.api.EventsAPI.connect>` with a
 file path.
 Make sure that you have read and write access to the file path.

 .. code-block:: python

     eq.events.connect(last_id_file="last_id_file.json")

-The client regurarly updates the file at a defined interval (~0.5/min), when
+The client regularly updates the file at a defined interval (~0.5/min), when the
-the connection drops, and when execution of the program is terminated (for any
+connection drops, and when execution of the process terminates for any reason.

-reason).
-The next time you connect to the stream, assuming the same file path
+The next time you connect to the stream, assuming the same file path for
-for ``last_id_file`` and that you have not altered the file, the client will
+``last_id_file`` and that you have not altered the file, the client will
 request all events after the last one you received.

 Providing the ``last_id`` parameter to
-:py:meth:`subscribe_curve_events() <energyquantified.api.EventsAPI.subscribe_curve_events>`
+:py:meth:`eq.events.subscribe_curve_events() <energyquantified.api.EventsAPI.subscribe_curve_events>`
-will override the id from file (and update the file).
+will override the ID from the last_id_file feature.

 Automatic subscribe after reconnect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a client reconnects, it will resubscribe with the previous filters, and ask for events that occured during downtime.
+When the client reconnects (automatically or manually – like in the example below), it will resubscribe with the previous filters and ask for events that occurred during downtime.

 .. code-block:: python